-If you're looking for new things to collect, there's something for everyone.
-From antique buttons to vintage toys, these are more than 100 collections you can start today.
+If you're looking for new things to collect as a hobby, there's something for everyone.
+Even if idea of creating a cool collection appeals, you may not know exactly what to collect.
+From antique buttons to vintage toys, these are more than 100 collection ideas you can start today.

 Unique Things to Collect

 When it comes to things people collect, these are some unique collection ideas to consider.
 From inexpensive belt buckles to interesting artwork, these are all cool collections to have.

 Before photographs became easy to reproduce, magazines would show the latest fashions in engravings.
 These come in black and white or are hand-colored, and there are thousands to choose from.
 They start at about $10 each.
 Specialize in an era, a color, a size, a particular style, or something else.

 Samplers are embroidered panels intended to show off a specific design or to practice embroidery skills.
 Girls made them during the 18th and 19th century as they learned new stitches.
 You'll find these with specific motifs like the US map, birds, the alphabet, and more.
 Simple examples start at about $10.

 Whether you go for vintage candy-colored models or the antiques of the Art Deco era, there are plenty of gorgeous old typewriters out there to collect.
 These beautiful machines start at around $25.

 Antique and vintage silhouettes are fairly cheap things to collect.
 These cut-out portraits come in all sizes, and they look amazing displayed together on a feature wall.
 You can find them from any period, and they start at about $10.